-Hanford Reach National Monument is one of eight Mid-Columbia River national wildlife refuges.
+Hanford Reach National Monument is one of eight national wildlife refuges along the mid-Columbia River.
 Trophy bass can be found in side channels and along the river’s rocky shorelines.
 Fall chinook salmon return every year by the thousands to spawn.
 Steelhead are found in the cold, clear water; however, all wild steelhead must be released unharmed.
 White sturgeon are found in the river’s deep holes.
 Most fishing is from motorboat.
 Kayak, raft or canoe trips can offer fishing, too.
 Bank fishing is possible, with bass being the best quarry.

 Tip from visitor services manager Dan Haas: